JuliaNLSolvers/NLsolve.jl/README.md

 ### Automatic differentiation

-Another option if you do not have a function computing the Jacobian is to use automatic differentiation, thanks to the `DualNumbers` package.
+Another option if you do not have a function computing the Jacobian is to use automatic differentiation, thanks to the `ForwardDiff` package.
 The syntax is
 simply:

     nlsolve(f!, initial_x, autodiff = true)